sakukode/laravel-config-aws-secrets-manager/README.md

 php artisan config:cache
 ```

-I added config test file in `config/test.php`, so we can check the update config value using artisan command
+I added config test file in `config/test.php`, so we can check that config values using artisan command

 ```
 php artisan config:show test